The medicinal and well-being properties of herbs and spices.

 Ginger can be found in many spice blends from around the world – for example –

 However, this is not the whole story.
 Ginger’s versatility encompasses much more than its culinary applications.
+Here is a snap shot of gingers medicinal and well-being uses.

 Well known for treating nausea it is used extensively especially as a preventative.
 It has been shown to be more effective than conventional travel pills.
 Ginger has been used to relieve the nausea of anaesthesia, chemotherapy and only need be taken in small quantities.
 (Up to one teaspoon in a cup of boiling sweetened water.)